 Big organizational changes can make workers uneasy or nervous about where they will fit within the new identity of the company.
 To help team members see company changes as a positive, teambuilding events are the perfect morale booster and a way to solidify goals and values for the new face of the organization.

 Employees, especially millennial generations, enjoy having a voice in the direction the company is going.
 Use teambuilding events in these situations to re-evaluate company initiatives, services, and product offerings, team processes, and key performance indicators.
 Transparency and openness go a long way toward uniting a team under common goals.

-• An increase in your remote workforce or more flexibility in schedules.
-According to a recent report by WorldatWork, telework or remote work (in some form) is now offered by 88 percent of organizations, and is growing steadily each year.
+According to a recent report by WorldatWork, telework or remote work (in some form) is now offered by 88 percent of organizations and is growing steadily each year.
 While this renewed flexibility is a huge benefit for many workers, it also can create feelings of isolation and decreased engagement.

 Technological connections, email, and instant messaging replace many face-to-face meetings in these kinds of environments.
 This is why an in-person team building activity can be a refreshing way to help team members nurture relationships with co-workers they may not see on a daily basis.